auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---

+I strongly recommend the book [The Happiness Hypothesis](https://en.wikipedia.org/wiki/The_Happiness_Hypothesis) by Jonathan Haidt.
+The author compares the findings of modern science with the wisdom of ancient philosophies and cultures.
 Haidt proposes the equation for happiness as: H = S + C + V

-H = Happiness
+* H = Happiness
-S = your biological set point of emotions
+* S = your biological set point of emotions
-C = circumstances
+* C = circumstances
-V = voluntary actions
+* V = voluntary actions

 S - "The hedonic treadmill, also known as hedonic adaptation, is the observed tendency of humans to quickly return to a relatively stable level of happiness despite major positive or negative events or life changes," [hedonic adaptation - Wikipedia](https://en.wikipedia.org/wiki/Hedonic_treadmill), "Hedonic adaptation is a process or mechanism that reduces the effective impact of emotional events.
 Generally, hedonic adaptation involves a happiness "set point", whereby humans generally maintain a constant level of happiness throughout their lives, despite events that occur in their environment.
 The process of hedonic adaptation is often conceptualized as a treadmill, since one must continually work to maintain a certain level of happiness."